 Let’s put some common examples that will help us see what energy efficiency really means:

 - You decide to replace your washing machine.
 We know it works with energy.
-If the new equipment you buy provides the same service but using less energy, that is an energy efficient action.
+If the new equipment you buy provides the same service but uses less energy, that is an energy-efficient action.
 You save money and your energy bill will be reduced.
-Or you will reduce the amount of greenhouse gases going into the atmosphere.
+Or you will reduce the number of greenhouse gases going into the atmosphere.
 Or both.
 And the same happens with your computer or refrigerator.

-- Changing a single pane window to a more energy efficient one.
-This window will prevent heat to escape in winter (again saving energy staying as comfortable as before).
-The same in summer: this window will keep the heat out, you will not use air conditioner as often, and you will end up saving energy and money.
+- Changing a single pane window to a more energy-efficient one.
+This window will prevent heat to escape in winter (again saving energy and staying as comfortable as before).
+The same in summer: this window will keep the heat out, you will not use the air conditioner as often, and you will end up saving energy and money.

 - When you replace an incandescent lamp with a compact fluorescent lamp, you are acting energy efficient.